Did you know?

 Safety – Norway expand

 The homicide rate (the number of murders per 100,000 inhabitants) is a more reliable measure of a country’s safety level because, unlike other crimes, murders are usually always reported to the police.
-According to the latest OECD data, Norway’s homicide rate is 0.6, lower than the OECD average of 2.2 and one of the lowest in the OECD.
-In Norway, the homicide rate for men is 0.7 compared with 0.5 for women.
+According to the latest OECD data, Norway’s homicide rate is 2.3, lower than the OECD average of 4.1.
+In Norway, the homicide rate for men is 2.5 compared with 2.1 for women.

 More ResourcesHow's Life? at a Glance